 The sourcing landscape is now as frenetic as it has ever been.
 The prizes are very large, but navigation towards them has never been so challenging or exciting!
 The Coeus Sourcing Team bring decades of experience and current insight that allow our clients to secure these benefits.

-Coeus has recently won awards for its innovative approach approach to digital sourcing, including the 'International Project of the Year' (Global Sourcing Asociation, 2018) which you can view here.
+Coeus has recently won awards for its innovative approach to digital sourcing, including the 'International Project of the Year' (Global Sourcing Asociation, 2018) which you can view here.
 We also count the Global Sourcing Association 'Digital Champion of the Year 2018', Richard Graham, amongst our team.

-Coeus delivers expert support at all stages in the sourcing lifecycle.
+Coeus delivers expert support at all stages in the IT sourcing lifecycle.
 At the sourcing strategy stage, we test the effectiveness of, and value derived from, the existing supply chain and contrast this with the likely benefits from alternative sources and create a roadmap for change including outline business cases.

 During implementation, we deploy skilled resources, tools and collateral to ensure selection of the optimal supplier landscape that underpins the realisation of business strategy and delivers added value to the enterprise including enhanced service levels.